 Nina Butorac's new book, The World Transparent selects themes from the works of profound Christian thinkers, ranging from St. Paul, to St. Augustine, to Thomas Merton, and illuminates these themes by way of classic and top-drawer movies.
 Few of these films - old and new, foreign and domestic - were consciously created as conveyors of explicitly Christian ideas, but none wander far from human reality.
 So what emerges for the reader is an understanding of the powerful relevance of Christian thought to the universal plight of humanity.
-For the restless heart, the essential message of hope through Christ's two great commandments, love of God and love of neighbor, resonates in very page of this beautifully crafted work.
+For the restless heart, the essential message of hope through Christ's two great commandments, love of God and love of neighbor, resonates in every page of this beautifully crafted work.

 Lawrence Carmignani, PhC